hoopdad/hoopdad.github.io/docs/ai/_drafts/Automate-File-Loading-with-AWS-and-Snowflake.md

 1. AWS: Configure AWS Permissions - Create a Role
 2. Snowflake: Create a storage integration with outputs from step 1
-3. AWS: Configure AWS Permissions - Createa  policy with outputs from step 2
+3. AWS: Configure AWS Permissions - Create a policy with outputs from step 2
 4. Snowflake: Setup the STAGE, PIPE, and a ROLE
 5. AWS: Configure the S3 Event Notifications
 6. Send your files to AWS and automatically ingest them into your table.